In this guide, I will show you how to teach yoga online using Zoom, Youtube Live, Facebook Live and other platforms.

-Today I received an email from a yoga studio aksing me how to teach yoga online.
-That studio had been forced to close its studio because of the current political situation.
-But I assured them that they can teach yoga on the internet and continue to make money.
+Today I received an email from a studio asking me how to teach yoga online.
+That studio had been forced to close because of the current political situation.
+But I assured them that they can on the internet and continue to make money.

-Not only this, but there are bit benefits of teaching yoga online in 2020.
+Not only this, but there are significant benefits to having a web presence in 2020.

 The world is moving online.
 That’s why we’re seeing so many new courses, like online Buddhism courses lessons, meditation lessons, and more.